qew21/AutoLeetcode/README.md

 1. Download the driver [here](https://googlechromelabs.github.io/chrome-for-testing/#stable) that matches your Chrome browser version.
 2. Place the driver in the current directory.
 3. Create a `config.json` file based on example below, modifying parameters such as ApiKey and BaseUrl.
+4. Install requirements and run ```python main.py```
-4. When in a logged-out state, the system will automatically redirect to the login page; after successful login, it will automatically navigate to the problem page.
+5. When in a logged-out state, the system will automatically redirect to the login page; after successful login, it will automatically navigate to the problem page.